 Make the polenta

-- Sprinkle with freshly grated parmesan cheese while still warm and serve immediatelyfreshly grated Parmesan
+- Immediately sprinkle the hot, fried polenta with freshly grated Parmesan cheese and serve.freshly grated Parmesan

 Video